ARMmbed/mbed-os-5-docs/docs/debugging-testing/debug/debugging_mbed_os_apps.md

 ## Debugging from an IDE

+Mbed Studio and Keil uVision natively support debugging Mbed OS applications:
+* To set up Mbed Studio, read [Mbed Studio's documentation](https://os.mbed.com/docs/mbed-studio/current/monitor-debug/debugging-with-mbed-studio.html).
-Keil uVision natively supports debugging Mbed OS applications.
-To set up uVision, read [Debugging with Keil uVision](../debug-test/keil-uvision.html).
+* To set up uVision, read [Debugging with Keil uVision](../debug-test/keil-uvision.html).

 Mbed also supports debugging using any IDE that supports GDB.
 To set up the debugger, first read [Setting up your local debug toolchain](../debug-test/setting-up-a-local-debug-toolchain.html).
 Then read the section for your specific IDE.
 The same principles apply to any unlisted IDEs that supports GDB: